To be effective, cybersecurity should be applied in layers

 The need for layered security has taken on more urgency because businesses are creating, moving and storing electronic assets of greater value than ever before.
 Protecting those assets is a huge responsibility that can no longer simply be the duty of a company’s IT staff or hired service.

-Effective cybersecurity requires that everyone in an organization understand basic risks and how to reduce them.
+Effective cybersecurity requires that everyone in an organization understands basic risks and how to reduce them.
 Employees at every level should be trained, retrained regularly and held accountable for their actions.

 Layered cybersecurity has become such an important component to the success of small- and midsize businesses that Sioux Falls-based SDN is addressing the subject in a series of related website blogs and in a coming booklet.
 SDN is the leading regional provider of broadband connectivity and cybersecurity services for businesses and institutions.
 No company in the multistate service area is in a better position to break down layered security in a meaningful and understandable way.